Lectures on Statistics in Theory: Prelude to Statistics in Practice

 \subsubsection{Reference priors of Bernardo and Berger}

 As Jeffreys noted, his recipe encounters difficulties with models having more than one parameter.
 Jos\'e Bernardo \cite{bernardoRSS1979} and J.O.
-Berger~\cite{bergerbern89,bergerbern92} advocate an approach that they argue works well in higher dimensions, with the crucial observation one must choose an ordering of the parameters in order to well-define the multi-dimensional prior pdf.
+Berger~\cite{bergerbern89,bergerbern92} advocate an approach that they argue works well in higher dimensions, with the crucial observation that one must choose an ordering of the parameters in order to well-define the multi-dimensional prior pdf.
 Their so-called ``Reference prior'' reduces to the Jeffreys prior in 1D, with a different rationale, namely the prior that leads to a posterior pdf that is most dominated by the likelihood.
 Earlier this year, Berger and Bernardo (with Donchu Sun) published a new book~\cite{berger2024} discussing in detail these issues of estimation (though not hypothesis testing).

 There are many subtleties.
 Beware!
 See also Bernardo's talk at PhyStat-2011, which includes hypothesis testing, and discussion following~\cite{bernardo2011phystat}.
-Demortier, Jain, and Prosper pioneered the use of Bernardo/Berger reference priors in a case of interest in HEP~\cite{demortier2010}, with about 30 citations thus far at inspirehep.net.
+Demortier, Jain, and Prosper pioneered the use of Bernardo/Berger reference priors in a case of interest in HEP~\cite{demortier2010}, with about 40 citations thus far (mid-2024) at inspirehep.net.